The IS Point (Information Satisfaction) in Google Search

 What caught my attention toon was the mention of “IS points”.
 The reason for this is that I was thinking about E-E-A-T the other day and wrote that I didn’t think there was a way to quantify E-E-A-T. Yet there must be a quantifier if Google consider quality raters’ opinions of web pages and whether they benefit from passing “needs met” (NM) or not.

-This mention of “IS points” was just a timely mention considering I was looking back on E-E-A-T only yesterday.
+This mention of “IS points” was just a timely mention considering I was looking back at one of my E-E-A-T posts only yesterday.

 In the context of the snippet in the article, which references an official legal document in a case about Google’s search engine monopoly ruling, the “IS point” appears to be an internal measure of search quality at Google.
 Explaining that a drop of 1 IS point represents a significant degradation in search quality, equivalent to losing twice the information contained in Wikipedia, I wondered what an IS point is.